 The train is a perfect place to pretend to be a different person.
 He said he was French.
 He was on his way to work on his Ph.D. in Art History in San Antonio.
 He had grim opinions on organized religion.
 He could have been flirting with me, but more likely he was just bored.Secrets of the New York City Subway

 A train is an extraordinary bundle of relations because it is something through which one goes, it is also something by means of which one can go from one point to another, and then it is also something that goes by.Foucault

-When it comes to writers and picking things to function as symbolic, that which is multi-layered is ripe for the picking.
+Multi-layered places and objects are especially useful for creating a symbol web.
 Take any word which means two different things at once; or a tree, which can be covered in leaves or bare; or a sea, which has a surface and also great depth; blackberries, which are delicious but also a pest; the colour yellow, which means happiness but also decay… You get the picture.
 As Foucault mentions above, trains are great, symbolically, because the audience has not only two but THREE different relationships with trains.

 Trains have been hugely important in children’s literature in particular.

 Train journeys occur at initiatory or climactic moments of large numbers of classic children’s utopian fantasies; in these journeys, the railway functions as a protean, paradoxical space, not merely instrumental but instead active.
-Long after it vanished from the landscapes of the real world as a functional means of transport, the steam train in particular continues to feature in works of fantasy aimed at children, operating by laws often unlike those of the realms through which it passes, and providing a space for the dramatization of spriritual and emotional adventure. […] Railway journeys serve an important role within the metaphoriacal as well as the narrative economy of utopian texts; this role is sometimes a subversive one, and ultimately calls into question the relationship of reader to text.
+Long after it vanished from the landscapes of the real world as a functional means of transport, the steam train in particular continues to feature in works of fantasy aimed at children, operating by laws often unlike those of the realms through which it passes, and providing a space for the dramatisation of spiritual and emotional adventure. […] Railway journeys serve an important role within the metaphorical as well as the narrative economy of utopian texts; this role is sometimes a subversive one, and ultimately calls into question the relationship of reader to text.